ekoka/halo/readme.md

 # HALO (Hypertext Application Language Output)

-A Python tool to create resources following the [HAL specification](http://stateless.co/hal_specification.html).
-HAL is useful to organize and standardize the format of hypertext resources (e.g. REST).
+HAL is useful to organize and standardize the format of hypertext resources.

+HALO is a Python tool that helps you organize your resources by abiding to the [HAL specification](http://stateless.co/hal_specification.html).

-The only returns resources in JSON type (application/hal+json).
+It currently only returns resources in the JSON media type (application/hal+json).

 A corresponding tool is available to read formatted HAL documents called HALI (HAL Input) written in ES6 JavaScript.
-It can be helpful when consuming resources from an API.
-It wraps the document into an object for easier data access and manipulation.
+It can be helpful when consuming HAL formatted resources (e.g. from an API).

 # URL Encoding and decoding
 When a number of characters in the same URL are different in their URL encoded form from their unicode form, it's not a good idea to mix the representations in the same URL string, as that might lead to confusion.
 Doing so might not be *wrong* per se, but purely from a practical standpoint, HALO treats this sort of mixing as an oversight and tries to reestablish a level consistency.
 Thus, when processing links and curies it will first decode their URL, so that any eventual encoded character is reverted to its unicode form, then the string is URL encoded again, thus escaping any URL encodable character.